Purity and 2-Calabi-Yau categories: Introduction

 \subsection{Acknowledgements}

-This research was supported by “Categorified Donaldson–Thomas theory” No. 759967 of the European Research Council, and by a Royal Society university research fellowship.
-I would like to thank Victor Ginzburg, Daniel Halpern-Leistner, Bernhard Keller, Maxim Kontsevich, Francesco Sala, Olivier Schiffmann, Travis Schedler, Sebastian Schlegel--Mejia, Nick Sheridan, and Yan Soibelman for helpful conversations and suggestions.
+This research was supported by the grant “Categorified Donaldson–Thomas theory” No. 759967 of the European Research Council, and by a Royal Society university research fellowship.
+I would like to thank Lino Amorim, Victor Ginzburg, Daniel Halpern-Leistner, Maxim Kontsevich, Francesco Sala, Olivier Schiffmann, Travis Schedler, Sebastian Schlegel--Mejia, Nick Sheridan, and Yan Soibelman for helpful conversations and suggestions.
 Special thanks go to Jon Pridham for patiently explaining DAG, and Carlos Simpson for pointing out an illuminating subtlety regarding the nonabelian Hodge correspondence for stacks.
 In addition I would like to thank Sjoerd Beentjes for useful discussions and suggestions regarding an earlier draft, and for suggesting the application to Kuznetsov components.
+Finally, special thanks go to the anonymous referee for a very careful reading, along with insightful suggestions that led to a strengthening of the results in \S \ref{CSsec} and \S \ref{gen_sheaves}.